euqen/mongoose-paranoid-plugin/README.md

 Options:

 - field: String.
-Colunm name which is used to store timestamp of deletion.
+Column name which is used to store timestamp of deletion.
 Default value is 'deletedAt'

 ### Using in schemas